• Born in Kortrijk (Belgium) on 4 September 1950.

 Kobe, artistic alias of Jacques Saelens, was a Belgian sculptor whose work has touched peoples’ lives all around the world.
 He created his own style of sculptures, shaping figures that are instantly recognizable.

 Despite his father having little faith in an artistic career for his son, Kobe persisted to follow his dreams.
-Two themes dominated his creations: the female form in all its simplicity and mystery, and the horse as a symbol of strength, companionship, and connection.
+Two themes dominated his creations: the female figure (two themes dominated his creations: the female figure in all its simplicity and mystery, and the horse as a symbol of strength, companionship, and connection) in all its simplicity and mystery, and the horse as a symbol of strength, companionship, and connection.

 Fascinated by the ancient cultures in Central and South America, Africa and Asia, Kobe travelled around the world to develop his artistic vision.
 Each one of his creations is therefore preceded by a long journey of study, passion, and awareness.
 They are of the highest quality and appreciated by critics for their unique form that combines broadness with sophistication.
-His sculptures are often compared to those of Fernando Botero.
+His sculptures are often compared to those of Fernando Botero and Marino Marini.

 Kobe did not overcomplicate or inject his art with hidden meanings.
 Instead he was in constant search of simplicity, purity, and beauty.
 Through his works of art Kobe brought feelings to life for the world to enjoy: happiness, affection, love, and friendship.